COPY INTO <table>

 The example statement specifies Iceberg data types that map to Snowflake data types.
 For more information, see Data types for Apache Iceberg™ tables.

-3. Use a COPY INTO statement to load the data from the staged Parquet files into the Iceberg table:
+3. Use a COPY INTO statement to load the data from the staged Parquet files (located directly under the stage URL path) into the Iceberg table:

 COPY INTO customer_iceberg_ingest